LAST UPDATED: September 18, 2019

 - $30-$45: It isn’t until you get up into the higher price range that you’ll find a varied assortment of each type of locking pliers.
 Name brands are plenty here, but anything you’re able to find at this price point should get the job done easily.
 You might even be able to find a five-piece assortment of locking pliers under $50.

-- $50+: Spending any more than $50 on locking pliers probably means you’re someone who frequently needs to use them.
+- $50 and up: Spending any more than $50 on locking pliers probably means you’re someone who frequently needs to use them.
 In this case, you can pick up entire sets that will span most common sizes, along with various types of locking pliers as we described above.

 The biggest factor distinguishing one set of locking pliers from another is the size.
 The size is the measurement between the jaws when they are fully extended.
 When you open the locking pliers, the distance from one jaw tip to the other is the size of that particular tool.
 For example, five-inch locking pliers will have jaws that open up to five inches.